Kelvin-Helmholtz versus Tearing Instability: What Drives Turbulence in Stochastic Reconnection?: Analysis and Results

 At later time, $t = 7.0$, shown in the right panel of Figure~\ref{fig:correlations}, the situation is very different.
-The points of distribution are spread toward lower values of $S_\delta$, roughly between $10^1 and 10^3$, and across many orders of magnitude along the stabilization parameter $\xi$, nearly up to $10^2$.
-We see a significant concentration of detected samples slightly above the red line dividing two stability regions.
-The spread along the horizontal direction should be attributed to the decrease of current sheet thicknesses due to the action of turbulence, which is also responsible for generating transverse component stabilizing tearing instability.
-From the distributions shown we see that the generation of $\xi$ by turbulence cannot be ignored in any analysis of the growth rate of tearing mode.
-If this effect does not completely stabilize the instability, it can at least significantly suppress its growth (see the second term on the right hand side in Eq.~\ref{eq:tr_grate_xi}).
+The points of distribution spread toward lower values of $S$, roughly between $10^0 and 10^3$, and across many orders of magnitude along the stabilization parameter $\xi$, nearly up to $10^2$.
+We see a significant concentration of detected samples somewhat above the red line dividing two regions of $\xi$ importance.
+Moreover, the points in the range $10^3 < S < 10^5$ disappeared nearly completely.
+The spread to the left along the horizontal direction should be attributed to the decrease of current sheet thicknesses due to the action of turbulence, which is also responsible for the generation of the transverse component $B_n$.
+From the distributions for two different times shown in Figure~\ref{fig:correlations} we see that the generation of $\xi$ by turbulence cannot be ignored in the estimation of the growth rate of tearing instability.

-An interesting question to ask is what is the principal direction of magnetic shear in the unstable cells at different moment, considering the presence of a guide field and weak initial perturbations.
-In Figure~\ref{fig:tr_angular} we show the angular distribution of the shear measure for the unstable cells only at two moment, $t = 3.0$, and $7.0$.
-We notice, that at $t=3.0$ the shear direction is still strongly concentrated along the X direction, with a spread roughly from $-20^\circ$ to $20^\circ$ in the azimuthal and from $-10^\circ$ to $10^\circ$ in the vertical direction, with some very rare events reaching even higher altitudes.
-At the final time, $t = 7.0$, we notice, that the distribution of directions, even though still concentrated along the X axis, but this time which much larger spread in both directions, azimuthal and vertical.
-This indicates, that the turbulence acting on the current sheet, can significantly bend it, modifying its local topology.
+An interesting question to ask is what is the principal direction of magnetic shear in the detected current sheet cells at different moments, considering the presence of a guide field and weak initial perturbations.
+In Figure~\ref{fig:tr_angular} we show the angular distribution of the shear direction only for the unstable cells (for which $\gamma_{max} > 10^{-3}$) at two moments, $t = 3.0$ (left panel) and $7.0$ (right panel).
+We see that at $t=3.0$ the shear direction is still strongly concentrated along the X-direction, the direction of the reconnecting component, spreading roughly from $-20^\circ$ to $20^\circ$ in the azimuthal and from $-10^\circ$ to $10^\circ$ in the vertical directions, with some very rare events reaching even higher altitudes.
+At the final time, $t = 7.0$, however, the distribution of directions, although still strongly concentrated along the X axis, characterizes by a much larger spread in both directions.
+This indicates, that the turbulence acting on the current sheet can significantly bend it, modifying its local topology.